Let's talk about privacy

 Keeping your details up to date and accurate is part of the services provided to you.
 If you do not want your personal details to be updated, you can edit them in the order summary before placing your order.

-NHS Digital is the Data Controller for the Personal Demographic Service.
+NHS England is the Data Controller for the Personal Demographic Service.